It does seem like magic, the emergence of the year's first flowers with seemingly no effort on the gardener's part.

 Crocus are not the first flower of spring but they are perhaps the most dramatic.
 Gorgeous bright purples, sunshine yellows, pristine whites.
 They may be solid or striped.
 Full of orange pollen they present a lovely contract.

 Crocus only grow in temperate climates.
 They need winter.
 Despite the yearly worry of many, the crocus grass does fine poking out "early" while it is still freezing.
 Some cultivars produce grass as early as December.
-Even the flowers do fine if a "late" winter freeze occurs, closing in protectively on itself and reverting back to a bud like shape.
+Even the flowers do fine if a "late" winter freeze occurs, closing in protectively on itself in extreme cold and reverting back to a bud like shape with the slightest warmth.

 photos and source of poem